-- Remove the transparent plastic cap. - Once air and heavy oil setting have been accomplished, startup the burner. - During the pre-purge phase o the operation, turn slowly the adjusting ring nut VR in the clockwise direction until the burner lockout, then read the value on the pressure switch scale and set it to a value reduced by 15%. - Repeat the ignition cycle of the burner and check it runs properly. - Refit the transparent plastic cover on the pressure switch.
+- Remove the transparent plastic cap. - Once air and fuel setting have been accomplished, startup the burner. - During the pre-purge phase o the operation, turn slowly the adjusting ring nut VR in the clockwise direction (to increase the adjusting pressure) until the burner lockout, then read the value on the pressure switch scale and set it to a value reduced by 15%. - Repeat the ignition cycle of the burner and check it runs properly. - Refit the transparent plastic cover on the pressure switch.